Wil Ledezma: Atlanta Braves

 Ledezma was traded from the Tigers to the Atlanta Braves for Macay McBride on June 20, 2007.
 On July 13, 2007, he was placed on the restricted list.
 He had gone home to Venezuela during the All-Star break, during which he accidentally damaged his visa and passport in the washing machine.
 The Braves activated him from the restricted list on July 19, 2007.
 Ledezma was designated for assignment on July 29 by the Braves.
 He was 0–2 with a 7.71 ERA in 12 appearances for Atlanta.

 San Diego Padres

 On July 31, 2007, Ledezma was traded to the San Diego Padres for reliever Royce Ring.
-He appeared in 9 games with the Padres, with an ERA of 6.28 and also appeared in 11 games for the AAA Portland Beavers, where his ERA was 4.41.
+He appeared in 9 games with the Padres, with an ERA of 6.28 and also appeared in 11 games for the Triple-A Portland Beavers, where his ERA was 4.41.

 Arizona Diamondbacks

 On August 29, 2008, Ledezma was claimed off waivers by the Arizona Diamondbacks and appeared in 3 games for them before he was non-tendered following the season, becoming a free agent.